elwinmartin/design-patterns-for-humans/README.md

 👷 Builder
 --------------------------------------------
 Real world example
-> Imagine you are at Hardee's and you order a specific deal, lets say, "Big Hardee" and they hand it over to you without *any questions*; this is the example of simple factory.
-But there are cases when the creation logic might involve more steps.
-For example you want a customized Subway deal, you have several options in how your burger is made e.g what bread do you want? what types of sauces would you like?
+> Imagine you are at Hardee's and you order a specific item, lets say, a "Big Hardee" burger and they hand it over to you without *any questions*; this is the example of simple factory.
+There are cases when the creation logic might involve more steps, however.
+For example, if you want to order a sandwich from Subway, you have several options for how your sandwhich is constructed leading to a variety of questions: What bread do you want?
+What types of sauces would you like?
 What cheese would you want? etc. In such cases builder pattern comes to the rescue.

 In plain words
-> Allows you to create different flavors of an object while avoiding constructor pollution.
+> Allows you to create different variants of an object while avoiding constructor pollution.
 Useful when there could be several flavors of an object.
 Or when there are a lot of steps involved in creation of an object.

 Wikipedia says
 > The builder pattern is an object creation software design pattern with the intentions of finding a solution to the telescoping constructor anti-pattern.